hiteshbandhu/tweetune/README.md

 # tweetune
-Download data from twitter analytics dashboard and convert them into a q/a type finetunable database to clone tweet writing styles.
+Download data from twitter analytics dashboard and convert them into a finetunable database to clone tweet writing styles.